jeamy/asciisky/README.md

   - Frontend appends `?time=<ISO8601>` to API calls automatically when enabled
   - Automatic background precomputation for smooth time navigation
 - Minimalist UI design with optimized space usage
-- Cache status panel showing precomputed data availability
-- Custom date range cache precomputation with progress tracking
-- Horizontal navigation with arrow controls
+- Horizontal navigation with arrow controls and mouse drag panning
-- Labels for bright asteroids and comets
+- Labels for bright asteroids, comets, and constellations
 - Responsive design with mobile/tablet support
 - Desktop zoom functionality (1×, 2×, 4×) with vertical pan/scroll (desktop only, disabled on mobile devices)
 - SQLite database backend for efficient data storage and retrieval